LivingLogic/LivingLogic.Python.xist/INSTALL.rst

 __ http://www.livinglogic.de/xist/Download.html

-This will copy ``*.py`` files, compile ``*.c`` files and install everything in the ``site-packages`` directory as the :mod:`ll.xist` package.
+This will copy ``*.py`` files, compile ``*.c`` files and install everything in the ``site-packages`` directory as the :mod:`ll` AND :mod:`ll.xist` package.

-<p>For Windows a binary distribution is provided.
-To install it,
-double click it, and follow the instructions.
+For Windows a binary distribution is provided.
+To install it, double click it, and follow the instructions.

-If you have difficulties installing this software, send a problem report to Walter Dörwald (walter@livinglogic.de).

 Character encoding